-have suffered a loss of income due to unemployment or underemployment.
-At least one homeowner must have experienced involuntary job loss that occurred on or after January 21, 2020 due to the pandemic, and must be unemployed at time of the application review.
-The program will assist the household with up to \$3,000 per month of forward payments until the homeowner regains employment for up to 12 months.
-The assistance will also include reinstatement of the delinquent first mortgage loan, non-escrowed taxes, Homeowner's Association (HOA) fees, and homeowner's insurance.
+or underemployment.
+At least one homeowner must have experienced involuntary job loss that occurred on or after January 21, 2020 due to the pandemic, and must be unemployed at the time of application review.
+UMA will assist households for up to 12 months not to exceed \$3,000 per month of forward payments until homeowner regains employment.
+The assistance will also include reinstatement of the delinquent first mortgage loan, non-escrowed taxes, Homeowners Association (HOA) fees, and homeowner's insurance.

-MRAP provides reinstatement assistance to income qualified eligible Nevada homeowners in default who have experienced a financial hardship on or after January 21, 2020 due to the pandemic, and the hardship has ended and the homeowner is able to sustain the monthly mortgage payment going forward.
-Prior to recent changes, assistance covered reinstatement of the mortgage and/or housing related expenses, such as property taxes, homeowner's insurance and/or homeowner association dues of up to \$35,000 per household.
+MRAP provides reinstatement assistance to qualified Nevada homeowners who are in default and have experienced a financial hardship on or after January 21, 2020 due to the pandemic.
+The hardship must have ended, and the homeowner is able to sustain the monthly mortgage payment going forward.
+Assistance covers reinstatement of the mortgage and/or housing related expenses, such as property taxes, homeowner's insurance and/or HOA dues.
+Before recent changes, the program maximum was \$35,000 per household.
+The current maximum is \$50,000 per household under MRAP.